Imageomics/distributed-downloader/README.md

 partitioned by `server_name` and `partition_id`, in two parquet files with following schemes:

 - `successes.parquet`:
-  - uuid: string - TreeOfLife internal unique identifier
+  - uuid: string - downloaded dataset internal unique identifier (created to distinguish between all component datasets downloaded with this package)
   - source_id: string - id of the entry provided by its source (e.g., `gbifID`)
   - identifier: string - source URL of the image
   - is_license_full: boolean - True indicates that `license`, `source`, and `title` all have non-null values for that